Amit Breuer: Early life

 Amit Breuer was born in Israel and received her Bachelor of Arts in general history of art from the Tel-Aviv University in 1983.
-Following her graduation, Breuer studied cinematography at Beit Tzvi Institute of Cinema, Ramat Gan.
+Following her graduation, Breuer studied cinematography at Beit Zvi Institute of Cinema, Ramat Gan.

 Career

 Breuer founded Amythos Films, an Israeli independent documentary production company, in 1993.
 In 2004, she moved to Toronto, Ontario, Canada and brought her company with her.
 The company was later renamed Amythos Media.
 Amythos Media has produced award-winning documentaries including Testimonies, St. Jean, On the Edge of Peace, The Guantanamo Trap, Sentenced to Marriage, Junction, Checkpoint, and Purity.

 In 2006, Breuer cofounded the Voices Forward Festival with Stacey Donen, which they aimed to build a bridge between Israeli and Palestinian communities.
 The festival featured movies, art exhibits, music performances, lectures and plays.
 Amit served as the artistic director until 2009.

 In 2006, Amit Breuer co-founded the DocAgora Association, an organization that hosts events and forums on the documentary film industry at festivals and markets worldwide.
 She also served as the association's president until 2009.

 Breuer produced Planet Sin, a series of short films centered around the seven deadly sins in 2011.
 The shorts were screened at Shorts Under the Stars in Toronto, Ontario, Canada.
 Later that year, she co-produced Love Letters to the Future, a transmedia project designed to send messages about climate change to future generations.